What Is Bruxism?

 The treatment involves a series of injections of Xeomin or Botox into the Masseter muscle as well as Temporalis muscle.
 These medications weaken the force with which the muscles contract, thus reducing the pain in the TMJ.

-At Wellesley Cosmetic Surgery, our Boston plastic surgery office has a core group of patients who experienced consistently long lasting results and markedly improved quality of life with regular Xeomin/Botox treatment for Bruxism.
+At Wellesley Cosmetic Surgery, our Boston plastic surgery office has a core group of patients who have consistently experienced long lasting results and markedly improved quality of life with regular Xeomin/Botox treatment for Bruxism.